hetazekage3/ZenMachi/README.md

 ## About me 😳

-- 🕹 Still Learning about : Unity and Kotlin
+- 🕹 Still Learning about : Flutter and Kotlin
 - 🎨 Likes draw too sometimes
 - 👋 U can add me in :
   - [Discord](https://discord.gg/user/Dokari4#8865)